Mat1971/IRCScripts/Handover/ReadMe.md

 ### What you'll need
 * SAM Broadcaster (Tested on v4.2.2)  Coming soon: testing on Pro 2020.5
-* ADI IRC (Tested on 3.9) (there's a 5% chance it will work on mIrc) running on the same PC as SAM
+* ADI IRC (Tested on 3.9) running on the same PC as SAM  (It definitely won't fully work with mIrc)

 ### Download SAM PAL script
-* Right click the link and save as...
 * https://raw.githubusercontent.com/Mat1971/IRCScripts/main/Handover/Handover.PAL
+* Right click the link ^^ and Save As...
 * Put it with your other PAL scripts in SAM, for example C:\Program Files (x86)\SpacialAudio\SAMBC\PAL
-* (If you don't want to follow the link you can click the files above and copy/paste into a file manually)
+* (If you don't want to follow the link you can open the files copy/paste them manually)

 ### Download ADI script + config
 * https://raw.githubusercontent.com/Mat1971/IRCScripts/main/Handover/AdiSamLink.ini
-* Right click the above links and save as...
-Location??????????
+* Right click the above link ^^ and save to eg C:\Users\YourWindowsName\AppData\Local\AdiIRC\Scripts

-### Installation + Config
+### Installation
 * Load into SAM
 ** In SAM:
-** Menu -> Window -> Pal Scripts (this should be ticked to bring up the PAL Scripts box) ** In the PAL Scripts window, click the "+" and select Handover.PAL from the fodler you downloaded it to
+** Menu -> Window -> Pal Scripts (this should be ticked to bring up the PAL Scripts box) ** In the PAL Scripts window, click the "+" and select Handover.PAL from the folder you downloaded it to
 * DO NO SELECT "Automatically Start Script" !
 * Load into ADI
 * ALT-R
-* Load....
+* File->Load and load AdiSamkLink.ini
-** This will give a script warning about initialization commands, click "OK" ** (The initialisation sets up the listener itself, will not work without this!)
+** This will give a script warning about initialization commands, click "OK"
-* DO THE CONFIGURATION STEP BELOW

 ### Configuration
-* You need to tell the script your nickname, the server and DJ channel (Ask Mat for details if you can't figure this out yourself)
-* Edit ......
-Alt-R......*
-* MyNick : change this to your usual nick
-* MyNetwork: change this to the single word descriptor of the server (eg efnet, undernet, whatever the server is)
-* MyChannel: this is the name of the DJ channel.
-If you don't know this, you shouldn't be using this script :)
-* Save........
+* There is no configuration, everything is automated for you.
+* At 30 seconds it will change back to your default nick, this is in ALT-O (for options) => QuickConnect => Nick

 ### Testing
-* Make sure you're in the DJ server and DJ channel
+* Make sure you're connected to the DJ server and are in the DJ channel
-* Type this into any window in ADI /test......
+* Type into any window in ADI:  /test TestSamLink
-* If this prints a message in the DJ channel, the ADI end of this script is working
+* If this prints a message in the DJ channel, the ADI end of this script is working and ready to receive the countdown from SAM
-*
-;Testing the IRC end
-;     This script automatically starts and Should Just Work.
-;     Testing the IRC end:
-;            Make sure you are in the DJ channel
-;            if using Mat's RMD Script there is a Test Sam Listener button ;                 or use /TestSamListener
-;                 or test with a webbrowser on same machine:   http://127.0.0.1:50501/message?time=999&data=This+is+a+test+message+from+browser
-;            if all is working, you will see a test message to the DJ channel

 ### Limitations
 * You can stop the countdown by stopping the script in SAM, but (at least in v4.2.2) you can't restart it without restarting SAM

 ### Usage
-Obviously you have to in the DJ's channel for the script to work
+* Obviously you have to in the DJ channel for the script to work
-Optiona: Test the script works by typing ???????????? into an ADI IRC window, this should show a message in the DJ channel When your final song starts
+Optional: Test the script works by typing /TestSamLink into any ADI IRC window, this should show a test message in the DJ channel
-* Put SAM in manual mode
+When your final song starts
 * Find your PalScripts window
-* Select Handover.PAL (left click it)
+* Select Handover.PAL and left-click to select it
 * Click the |> play button above to start the script

 This will print a message immediately in the DJ channel with the current countdown time, count down, change your nick, stop your encoder, etc.
+And you're done - the countdown, handover, nick change, and stopping the encoder is handled for you